Quark (dairy product): Availability in other countries

 Although common in continental Europe, manufacturing of quark is rare in the Americas.
 A few dairies manufacture it, such as the Vermont Creamery in Vermont, and some specialty retailers carry it.
 Lifeway Foods manufactures a product under the title "farmer cheese" which is available in a variety of metropolitan locations with Jewish, as well as former Soviet populations.
-Elli Quark, a Californian manufacturer of quark, offers soft quark in different flavors.

 In Canada, the firmer East European variety of quark is manufactured by Liberté Natural Foods; a softer German-style quark is manufactured in the Didsbury, Alberta, plant of Calgary-based Foothills Creamery.
 Glengarry Fine Cheesemaking in Lancaster (Eastern Ontario) also produces Quark.
 Also available in Canada is the very similar Dry Curd Cottage Cheese manufactured by Dairyland.
 Quark may also be available as baking cheese, pressed cottage cheese, or fromage frais.

 In Australia, Ukrainian traditional quark is produced by Blue Bay Cheese in the Mornington Peninsula.
 It is also sometimes available from supermarkets labelled as quark or quarg.

 In New Zealand, European traditional Kwark is produced by Karikaas in North Canterbury.
 It is available in 350 g pots and available online and in speciality stores such as Moore Wilsons.

 In the United Kingdom, fat-free quark is produced by several independent manufacturers based throughout the country.
 All the big four supermarkets in the UK sell their own branded quark, as well as other brands of quark.

 In Finland, quark (rahka) is commonly available in supermarkets, both in plain and flavored forms.
 It is produced by Arla, Valio and is also sold under private labels by Kesko and S Group.
 It is often used as a dessert when mixed with berries and whipped cream.
 Karelians have a dish called piimäpiirakka, which is a quark pie.